To Sleep with Anger: Plot

 Gideon and his wife Suzie live in South Central Los Angeles (having moved there from the South years ago), where they spend time taking care of their grandson Sunny, as their son Samuel (also referred to as "Babe Brother") and his wife Linda each work during the day.

 One day, Harry, a longstanding friend from the South whom they have not seen for many years, makes a surprise visit.
 The couple are delighted to see him and insist that he stay with them for as long as he wishes.
-Harry has a charming, down-home manner, but his enigmatic and somewhat amoral presence brings trouble to a crisis that has been simmering in the family—especially as regards the younger son, Samuel or "Babe Brother", and his relationships with his parents, wife and elder brother, Junior.
+Harry has a charming, down-home manner, but his enigmatic and somewhat amoral presence brings trouble to a crisis that has been simmering in the family—especially as regards Samuel and his relationships with his parents, wife and elder brother, Junior.

 Harry's presence threatens to break up Samuel's marriage and seems to be related to an illness Gideon develops over the course of three weeks.
 On a stormy night, the clash between the two brothers, while Samuel merely sits and the others tend to Gideon, erupts in full; the result of their clash results in Suzie getting accidentally slashed in the hand that requires a visit to the hospital.

 Seemingly, the internal struggle that Samuel went through seems to wash away.
 The illness to Gideon proves ultimately purgative, though Harry's precise role remains ambiguous.
 Harry, in the midst of getting his things, slips on marbles that were accidentally dropped by Sunny and suffers a heart attack that leaves him dead on the kitchen floor for days.